open-telemetry/build-tools/semantic-conventions/syntax.md

       - id: http.request.header
         type: template[string[]]
         brief: >
-          HTTP request headers, `<key>` being the normalized HTTP Header name (lowercase, with `-` characters replaced by `_`), the value being the header values.
+          HTTP request headers, the key being the normalized HTTP header name (lowercase, with `-` characters replaced by `_`), the value being the header values.
         examples: ['http.request.header.content_type=["application/json"]', 'http.request.header.x_forwarded_for=["1.2.3.4", "1.2.3.5"]']
         note: |
           ...
 ```

-In this example the definition will be resolved into a key-value set of attributes `http.request.header.<key>` where `<key>` will be replaced by the actual HTTP header name, and the value of the attributes is of type `string[]` that carries the HTTP header value.
+In this example the definition will be resolved into a dictionary of attributes `http.request.header.<key>` where `<key>` will be replaced by the actual HTTP header name, and the value of the attributes is of type `string[]` that carries the HTTP header value.

 ##### Enumeration